 We install air conditioners to help us feel relaxed in our homes.
 But when you start to observe unpleasant odors coming from your cooling system, it’s more than just bothersome.
 It can greatly affect your home comfort.

 Where do the smells come from?

-If it doesn’t smell like rotten eggs, you probably have a different issue.
+If it doesn’t smell like rotten eggs, you are likely experiencing a different challenge.

-It’s also possible that a small animal navigated into your duct system and died.
+It’s also possible that a little critter navigated into your duct system and died.
 You can turn off your air conditioner and either give our team or pest control a call to come and remove the animal.

 What can I do?

 Check your filter.
 This is a typical culprit for air conditioner odors.
 If it’s been a long time since you’ve changed your air filter, go ahead and replace it with a brand new one.
 We typically recommend changing your filter every three months.
 But it’s also vital to keep in mind other factors that would require you to replace it more frequently, such as pets in the home or if a family member has allergies or asthma.

 If you’ve replaced the filter and it’s not helping, it’s probably time to call in an expert.
 Especially if it’s been an lengthy period of time since your last air conditioning checkup.
 Technicians can review the situation to see if a thorough cleaning can do the job.
 You may also want to consider having your air ducts cleaned.
 Professional duct cleaners can take a look to see if your indoor air quality would be enhanced from a proper cleaning.